Live in Denmark 1972

 Live in Denmark 1972 is a live album by English hard rock band Deep Purple, recorded 1 March 1972 at the K.B.
-Hallen in Copenhagen, Denmark, released in 2007.
+Hallen in Copenhagen, Denmark, first released in 2002.

-The album is the Copenhagen video soundtrack of the Live in Concert 72/73 DVD.
+The video of the concert was included on the Live in Concert 1972/73 DVD in 2005.

 This is one of five Deep Purple concerts released from the tours in 1972, and the only one to feature "Fireball", which was substituted with "Smoke on the Water" one week later (see Deep Purple in Concert).

 Track listing

 All songs written by Ritchie Blackmore, Ian Gillan, Roger Glover, Jon Lord and Ian Paice except where indicated.